andrewlawhh/cs184-final-project/docs/index.md

 ## Technical Approach

-We divided the project into 3 major parts:
+We divided the project into 4 major parts:

 Part 1 focused on modifying the cloth simulation project to suit our purposes.

 Part 2 focused on implementing the physics for the particles based on the Position Based Fluids paper.

+Part 3 focused on tweaking hyperparameters to improve the simulation's realism

-Part 3 focused on tweaking hyperparameters and using shaders and textures to make the simulation look better.
+Part 4 focused on using shaders and textures to make the simulation look better

 ### Part 1 - Skeleton Code